Sara's Story

 Warning - this story does make reference to general categories of trigger sounds.

 I was triggered by eating and other mouth sounds, oral sounds from animals, repetitive movements, and certain syllables.
 Those I spent a lot of time with triggered me most easily, though I could also be triggered by any person chewing gum and classmates snacking when I needed to focus on a test or lecture.
-Misophonia was most heightened with my partner of 19 years, followed by my parents and college roommates.
+Misophonia was most heightened with my partner of 19 years, followed by my parents and some of my college roommates.

 Before finding relief, I had anticipatory anxiety prior to entering situations where triggering might occur.
 Once in those settings, triggers were at the forefront of my mind.
 When triggering occurred, I would have a strong urge to get away from the trigger or to stop it.
 This was accompanied by intense anger or disgust, muscle tension, and uncomfortable body sensations, most typically the sensation of wanting to crawl out of my own skin.
 In essence, triggers would hijack both my mind and body.